ibuetler/p3s-log-aggregation/Tutorial.md

 * `Longitude`
 * `Latitude`

-For the IP Address the Regex Pattern from Step1 of the Log File Data Enrichment subtask can be used.
-If, the Log entry of the normalized.log has the format showed in Step 3 of the previous subtask, it is best to extract the latitude with a regex pattern but for the longitude simply the partition string function can be used.
+For the IP Address, the Regex Pattern from Step1 of the Log File Data Enrichment subtask can be used.
+If, the Log entry of the normalized.log has the format shown in Step 3 of the previous subtask, it is best to extract the latitude with a regex pattern but for the longitude simply the partition string function can be used.

-Write a function that extracts the required data from the .normalized log File.
+Write a function that extracts the required data from the .normalized logFile.
 Output the data to the console to see if everything worked.

 ### Step 2
 Our KMl file should have the following information per point:
 * IP address and how many times accessed as name
 * Entire log entry as description

-In the KML file each IP address should only appear once, but in addition it should be shown how many times it has been accessed from this IP address.
+In the KML file, each IP address should only appear once, but it should be shown how many times this IP Adress has accessed the web service.

-The string for the name of the point should look like this : "192.1.1.1 (127)" This means the IP 192.1.1.1 tried to access 127 times.
+The string for the name of the point should look like this: "192.1.1.1 (127)" This means the IP 192.1.1.1 tried to access 127 times.
 The description should only contain the log entry of the first IP found.

 This problem can be solved with dictionaries.
 A Dictionary contains Key/Value pairs.
 Each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.